 Authors, R. Perrin and M. Roubault, in their article, On the Granite Problem, in The Journal of Geology express the following anomalies in studying granite.
 These problems are: in the order of crystallization, the inadequacy of hypothetical aqueous residual and "pore" liquids, the complexities and inconsistencies of the theories of differentiation, the insurmountable problem of granite emplacement (the "space problem"), the problem of the gneissic zones and the gradation of gneiss into granite, are all taken as evidence that the theory for granite as a product of crystallization of normal magma is strangely inadequate.
 These researchers have no clue that the beginnings of granite plutons, as proposed, started from the bottom and moved upward over large periods of time.

 The eruptive character of granite dikes is an anthropomorphic or subjective idea.
 Conclusive evidence that some granite dikes are replacement phenomena is proven.
-However, it is truly not known whether the conditions are the same as granite plutons found deep within the crust.
+However, it is truly not known whether the conditions are the same as for granite plutons found deep within the crust.
 Though some researchers admit granite to be polygenetic, it seems more probable that such a singular rock should be of one mode of origin, namely, diffusion and metasomatism in the solid state.
 Metasomatism is the chemical alteration of a rock by hydrothermal and other fluid processes.
 It is the replacement of one rock by another of different mineralogical and chemical compositions.
 The minerals which compose the rocks are dissolved and new mineral formations are deposited in their place.
 What mysterious process tends to transform a sedimentary rock into the final product which is always the same, granite or granodiorite?
 There is none.
 Sedimentary rock becomes metamorphic or returns to magma to later become igneous once more, but never achieves the parameters needed for plutonic granite.

 Granite and granodiorite rocks are both classified as granitic because they both are rich in quartz.
 Granite contains mostly potassium feldspars and has a low percentage of dark iron and magnesium minerals.
 In contrast, granodiorite contains more plagioclase (calcium and sodium) feldspar than potassium feldspar and has more dark minerals.
 Granodiorite is a plutonic igneous rock, formed by an intrusion of silica-rich magma, which cools in batholiths or stocks below the Earth's surface.
 It is usually only exposed at the surface after uplift and erosion have occurred.